robert-impey/tree-sorter/README.md

 [![Build Status](https://travis-ci.org/robert-impey/tree-sorter.svg?branch=master)](https://travis-ci.org/robert-impey/tree-sorter)

 Program for sorting space indented text, treating blocks indented to the same level as groups.
+This is useful for grouping items in a "to do" list.

 e.g.